Doing SEO yourself?

 I cannot overstate the advantages of having a blog on your site.
 I’m a little ashamed to make this point considering the less than optimal post updates on this very site.
 HOWEVER.
 Please update your blog regularly.

 Why?
 Because a blog will add relevant content to your site.
 The topics you cover will ultimately help you target longer tail keywords, and attract a wider range of traffic.
-Also, you should definitely learn how to make your blog create customers for you.

 There is just no reason not to blog regularly.
 If you do blog, just make sure your blog posts are SEO friendly.